triremeideations/NoteZen/README.md

 # Ìwàrí NOTEZen

 **A focused productivity and mindfulness suite built with Next.js and Typescript.**
-Combining meditation, note-taking, checklists, and media journals — all in a seamless single-page app.
+Combining meditation, note-taking, checklists, and media journals: all in a seamless single-page app.

 ---